Motoring lawyer Jeanette Miller looks at what happens if you're involved in an accident with an uninsured or untraceable driver.

 - The MIB may refuse to pay if an accident occurred on a private road or car park.

 In my own case, because the accident was in a supermarket car park – which counts as private land - the damage caused to my car was exempt from the scheme.

 I claimed for the majority of repairs from my insurance so I had to pay my excess and lost four years' no claims discount as well.

-I was really unlucky to be caught by this exemption as in the vast majority of cases a compensation claim can be successfully pursued via the MIB, providing their rules are complied with.
+I was really unlucky to be caught by this exemption as in the vast majority of cases a compensation can be successfully pursued via the MIB, providing their rules are complied with.

 Compare car insurance - you could find a great deal in minutes Get a car insurance quote